Vertis North: Ayala Malls Vertis North

-The Ayala Malls Vertis North is a 5-storey shopping mall located across Trinoma, with the Mindanao Avenue Open Parking, the MRT 3 Depot Spur Line, and Sola Drive separating the two malls.
+The Ayala Malls Vertis North is a five-storey shopping mall located across from Trinoma, with the Mindanao Avenue Open Parking, the MRT 3 Depot Spur Line, and Sola Drive separating the two malls.
 Ayala Malls Vertis North also occupies the retail levels of the Vertis North Corporate Center Towers and currently has over 200 shops.
-The mall has 106,040 m2 of retail space and is home to a variety of local and foreign retail shops and dining restaurants separated into three different zones, as well as the Merkado Supermarket, which serves as the mall's anchor supermarket, 2 cinema theaters and the Green Strip, am open-air garden and events area.
+The mall has 106,040 m2 of retail space.
+It is home to a variety of local and foreign retail shops and dining restaurants separated into three different zones, as well as the mall's anchor supermarket Merkado Supermarket, two cinema theaters, and the Green Strip, an open-air garden and events area.

 Seda Vertis North

 The Seda Vertis North is a 24-storey high-end hotel under the Seda Hotels brand, located along the corner of Sola and Luxe Drives.
 Seda Vertis North is among the largest hotels in northern Metro Manila with 438 rooms, and features three restaurants, which includes a rooftop bar at the 24th floor, six meeting and function halls, a spa room, a fitness center, a kiddie playground, and a swimming pool with a poolside outdoor events venue.